IQTLabs/COVID-19-Narrative-Mapping/index.md

 ***Filtering***

 We had 60,442,735 tweets combined from March and April 2020.
 We applied filters to narrow down to tweets that were in English, were tagged with a location, and shared a URL.
 In some cases the URL that was shared was to another tweet - this is how Twitter's API represents retweeted tweets.
 After applying filters, we were left with 177,279 tweets.
 From these tweets, we grouped all the tweets by a common URL.
 Then for every URL, we printed out the URL and the text of the tweet that referenced that URL.
-A keyword search was then performed on the text of the tweets by URL - keywords used include: "_cure_", "_oil_", "_tea_", "_mask_", "_natural_", "_traditional_", and "_prevent_".
+A keyword search was then performed on the text of the tweets by URL - keywords used include: _"cure"_, _"oil"_, _"tea"_, _"mask"_, _"natural"_, _"traditional"_, and _"prevent"_.
 If a tweet or URL matched one of the keywords, they were briefly further investigated - if they seemed relevant, they were labeled and added to the dataset.

 ### Narrative-Mapping Visualization